 The SPEDIS function is the oldie-but-a-goodie of the bunch, which can be used to perform fuzzy matching in SAS.
 The SPEDIS function determines the probability of two phrases matching, expressed as the asymmetric spelling distance between the 2 phrases.

-SPEDIS is much like COMPGED in that it assigns a cost to every operation equivalent to swapping, append and delete.
+SPEDIS is much like COMPGED in that it assigns a cost to every operation equivalent to swapping, appending and deleting.
 SPEDIS will sum the costs and then divide the sum by the length of the first argument.

-Note: The order of the arguments is important in the SPEDIS function.
-Therefore, SPEDIS(X, Y) doesn’t at all times equal SPEDIS(Y, X).
+Note: The order of the arguments is essential in the SPEDIS function.
+Therefore, SPEDIS(X, Y) doesn’t always equal SPEDIS(Y, X).